-Note: Formula columns are available beginning with version 2018.1.
+Note: Formula columns are available beginning with v2018.1+ of the application.

-To add a formula column to an ExpressView, click the Choose Data icon to open the Data Pane, then click + Add Formula.
+To add a formula column to an ExpressView, open the Data Pane then click + Add Formula at the top of the pane.
 A blank column will be added to the ExpressView, and the Formula Builder will open.

 Formula editor dialog

 To add a data field to the formula, either:

 - drag it from the Data Pane to the Formula Builder window

 - type its name into the Formula Builder

 - double-click the field name while the Formula Builder is open

 Note: Double-clicking the field names will place the fields wherever the cursor is in the formula editor at that time.
 Double-clicking enabled in v2018.2 and later.